 Fresh greens may be submerged in water and stored in the refrigerator where they keep well for up to 2-3 days.

-Watercress gives a beautiful peppery flavor to recipes.
+Watercress gives a wonderful peppery flavor to the recipes.
 Soak in cold water for few minutes to revive sunken leaves.
-Separate roots from leaves.
+Separate its roots from the stem and leaves.
 Then, rinse once again in clean water and pat dry before use in the cooking.
 Trim away thick fiber stems.